tenpy/tenpy/doc/intro/npc.rst

 See also
 --------
 - The module :mod:`tenpy.linalg.np_conserved` should contain all the API needed from the point of view of the algorithms.
-  It contians the fundamental :class:`~tenpy.linalg.np_conserved.Array` class and functions for working with them (creating and manipulating).
+  It contains the fundamental :class:`~tenpy.linalg.np_conserved.Array` class and functions for working with them (creating and manipulating).
 - The module :mod:`tenpy.linalg.charges` contains implementations for the charge structure, for example the classes :class:`~tenpy.linalg.charges.ChargeInfo`, :class:`~tenpy.linalg.charges.LegCharge`, and :class:`~tenpy.linalg.charges.LegPipe`.
   As noted above, the 'public' API is imported to (and accessible from) :mod:`~tenpy.linalg.np_conserved`.